DeployGate/gradle-deploygate-plugin/README.md

 ## Usage
 ### Tasks
-uploadDeployGate          - Upload the apk file to deploygate
-updateDeployGateDistribution - Apk upload and distribution update
+uploadDeployGate          - Upload the apk file to deploygate and distribution update

 ### Edit build.gradle